ina111/constellation-vis/README.md

 ## Features

-- Render a 3D Earth with realistic texture and graticule lines.
+- Render a 3D Earth with realistic texture and graticule lines oriented using Greenwich sidereal time with correct north–south alignment.
 - Visualize satellite positions and ground tracks from TLE data.
 - Adjustable simulation speed (1×–100× real time) via slider.
 - Interactive orbit controls for zooming, rotating, and panning.
-- Display current simulated UTC date and time.
+- Display current simulated UTC and JST date and time.
 - Responsive viewport that adjusts on window resize.

 ## Prerequisites